mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

 to:

 ~~~
-3. Create a new cookie with name cookie-name, value cookie-value.
+5. Create a new cookie with name cookie-name, value cookie-value.
 Set
     the creation-time and the last-access-time to the current date and
     time, set the scheme to the request-uri's origin's scheme
     component, and set the port to the request-uri's origin's port
     component.
 ~~~

-Because all cookies are now scoped by scheme it is unnecessary to protect a secure scheme's cookies from an insecure scheme's cookies and thus we can remove step 13.

-To incorporate the new fields and "domain cookie" port matching, alter step 19 of the same algorithm from
+To incorporate the new fields and "domain cookie" port matching, alter step 22 of the same algorithm from

 ~~~
-19. If the cookie store contains a cookie with the same name, domain,
+22. If the cookie store contains a cookie with the same name, domain,
     host-only-flag, and path as the newly-created cookie:

     1. Let old-cookie be the existing cookie with the same name,